thaba002/cs179j/README.md

 timer.h is a header file to use a timer on the Atmega.

 IR_demo.c is code to demonstrate the IR proximity sensor is working correctly.

+lanes.py holds the functions that execute the lane detecion algorithm.
+This takes in an input of pixels, transforms the image, creates a histogram of likely lane lines, and outputs a result that is the difference the center is from the lane line center.

+drive.py is the main program run on the raspberry pi.
+It takes in the camera module input and calls the lane detection functions along with the sign detection functions.
+This is also the user can edit the frames per second and resolution of the camera.